 Creating low-code Reactive Web Apps with Workflow Builder makes the app creation process simpler, faster, and more collaborative, where multidisciplinary teams work together reducing the time-to-business outcome.

-With Workflow Builder you can automate processes, improve efficiency, and get better outcomes on your daily work.
+With Workflow Builder you can create apps that automate processes, improve efficiency, and get better outcomes on your daily work.
 Even if you have no previous experience developing apps.

-During the development process, you can test the generated app using different sample users, and iterate it until you're sure it follows the process rules and needs for the different types of users involved.
+During the development process, you can reuse data (OutSystems Entities) from existing databases in your development environment.
+Ask your IT Admin about these.
+You can test the generated app using different sample users, and iterate it until you're sure it follows the process rules and needs for the different types of users involved.

 When you finish developing, the role of IT managers is to actively lead and manage the entire app lifecycle, deployment to QA/testing, then to production environments, and also to provide access to all your end users.